 In the UK, Cannabis is classed as a Class B drug[viii] under the Misuse of Drugs Act, but CBD products that meet strict UK guidelines and are sold by reputable retailers are entirely legal.
 CBD hemp oil and other products must contain a THC level of 0.2% or less to be considered legal in the UK.
 Any level of THC above 0.2% becomes a controlled substance under UK law.

-Hempura’s range of CBD products are manufactured from an original high-quality hemp extract.
+Hempura’s range of CBD products is manufactured from an original high-quality hemp extract.
 This extract undergoes strict manufacturing processes, as well as THC removal to ensure legality and safety for our customers.
 As our extracts come from organically grown Cannabis Sativa plants, there are microscopic amounts of THC present in our compounds, but these are at an undetectable level (of less than 0.01%).

 If you’d like to experience the benefits of terpenes in your CBD oil, our Full Spectrum and Refined Extract products are the products for you!
 Hempura Full-Spectrum Original extracts are left in a relatively raw state after initial extraction, therefore still contain the full spectrum of cannabinoids and compounds found in the original hemp plant (including the wide range of terpenes).